Off-the-grid prediction and testing for linear combination of translated features: Introduction

 \subsection{Roadmap of the paper}

+Section~\ref{sec:exmaple_models} gives several possible specific choices in our general model by showing examples of dictionaries of features, of observation spaces and of Gaussian processes (white or coloured under our assumptions).
 In Section \ref{sec:assumptions}, we start by presenting the assumptions needed to perform a successful estimation of the linear coefficients and location parameters of our model.
 After giving a prediction bound in Theorem \ref{maintheorem}, we show in Lemma \ref{lem:identifiability} that the required assumptions are sufficient conditions for the identifiability of the model.
 In Section \ref{sec:goodness-of-fit}, we test whether the observation derives from a given mixture or from some other mixture sufficiently separated from the latter.
 We give in Theorems \ref{th:non_sparse} and \ref{th:higly_sparse} bounds of the testing risks associated to two different test procedures.
 We show in Corollaries \ref{th:non_sparse_R} and \ref{th:higly_sparse_R} that these two tests give two regimes for our upper bound on the minimal separation to distinguish two different signals from an observation contaminated by noise.
 We also provide a discussion on the comparison of our upper bounds with some existing lower bounds.
 In Section \ref{sec:goodness-of-fit-features}, we propose a procedure to test whether the active features in the observed signal belong to a given finite collection with linear coefficients of prescribed signs.
 Both hypotheses of this test problem are composite and a new measure of the separation between these hypotheses has been introduced.
-The proposed test makes use of the certificates used in the proof of the prediction bounds in an original way.
-A bound of the testing risk is given in Theorem \ref{theorem:inclusion} and in Corollary \ref{theorem:inclusion_R}, we give an upper bound on the minimax separation rate.
+The proposed test relies on the certificates used in the proof of the prediction bounds in an original way.
+A bound of the testing risk is given in Theorem \ref{theorem:inclusion} and in Corollary \ref{theorem:inclusion_R}, we provide an upper bound on the minimax separation rate.
 The examples of Gaussian scaled spikes deconvolution on $\R$ and low-pass filter on $\R /\Z$ are adressed in Sections \ref{ex:gaussian-spike} and \ref{sec:low-pass-filter}.
+Some proofs can be found in Section~\ref{sec:proofs}.